ZSShen/Skyline/README.md

 - `./bin/plugin/release/libModel_*.so`

 ####***Advanced***
-If we patch the main engine or the assistent plugins, we can apply CMake to configure the building procedures resprectively with the following parameters:
+If we patch the main engine or the assistent plugins, we can apply CMake to configure the building procedures resprectively with the following arguments:
 - `BUILD_TARGET`
-  + Engine - Set the building procedure for main engine only.
+  + Engine - To build main engine only.
 Root output folder is `./bin/engine`.
-  + Plugin - Set the buliding procedure for assistent plugins only.
+  + Plugin - To build assistent plugins only.
 Root output folder is `./bin/plugin`.
 - `CMAKE_BUILD_TYPE`
   + Release - For performance optimized binary.
 Root output folder is `./bin/.*/release`.
   + Debug - For debug information added binary.
 Root output folder is `./bin/.*/debug`.